FarronF/limerick-council-meetings/meetings/2023/11/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th October 2023.md

 Shopping Centre and adjacent to both primary and secondary schools.
 The identification

-of a site is a key milestone in advancing this important project.--- 12
+of a site is a key milestone in advancing this important project.
+---
+12

 Further progress will be set in the context of available funding both Local and National,